princeton-sns/specreds/p4replay.md

 	./script/fig5-6-all.sh           # run all experiments for figures 5&6

-After it finishes, you would see the two figures generated as `fig/fig-5-recovery.pdf` and `fig/fig-6-e2e.pdf`
+After it finishes, you should be able to see the two figures generated as `fig/fig-5-recovery.pdf` and `fig/fig-6-e2e.pdf`

 ### Interpreting the figures